 Copyright and Colophon

-All content (unless otherwise indicated) © 2007–2020 L.M.
+All content (unless otherwise indicated) © 2007–2023 L.M.
 Montgomery Online.
-Unless otherwise indicated, all books, editions, items of scholarship, audiovisual materials, and artifacts are from my personal collection.
+Unless otherwise indicated, all books, editions, items of scholarship, audiovisual materials, and artifacts listed here are from my personal collection.

 “L.M.
 Montgomery” is a trademark of Heirs of L.M.
 Montgomery Inc. This website is neither affiliated with nor endorsed by Heirs of L.M.
 Montgomery Inc. or the various publishers, production companies, and television networks identified throughout this site.
 This website is intended specifically for the purposes of scholarly research as a public service for anyone interested in Montgomery’s life, work, and legacy.

 This website was built using WordPress and the Customify theme.